ContinualAI/website/activities.md

 ### 📚 **Comprehensive Courses**
 ---

-And so much more!
+…and much more!

-💡 **Ready to embark on your journey in AI?** Explore our resources, connect with our community, and shape the future of AI together with **ContinualAI**!
+💡 **Ready to embark on your journey in AI?** Explore our resources, connect with our community, and help shape the future of AI with **ContinualAI**!